 |Cookie Cleanup Interval||Determines how often, in milliseconds, the system deletes cookies associated with inactive sessions.
 The default is 100 ms.|

-When enabled, this setting allows you to set a numeric value in the range 0-63 for the following network connections:
+When activated, you can set a numeric value in the range 0-63 for the following network connections:

 |Encoder Image Cache Size (KB)||Maximum size of the encoder image cache.

 |H264||Specifies whether to use H.264 encoding or JPEG/PNG encoding.
 The default is to use H.264 encoding.|

 |H264 High Color Accuracy||Increases color accuracy when using H.264 encoding by using the YUV 4:4:4 colorspace instead of 4:2:0.

 This setting might result in degraded performance at very high resolutions or with multiple monitors.

 |H.264 Quality||Specifies the image quality for the remote display configured to use H.264 encoding.
 You can specify the minimum and maximum quantization values that determine how much an image is controlled for lossy compression.
 You can specify a minimum quantization value for the best image quality.
 You can specify a maximum quantization value for the lowest image quality.
 You can specify the following settings:

 For the best image quality, set the quantization parameter (QP) values to within +5 or -5 of the available range of values.
 These parameters determine the amount of data that is discarded, so a lower value results in higher image quality.

 |HEVC High Color Accuracy||Activate this setting to request increased color accuracy by using the YUV 4:4:4 colorspace instead of 4:2:0 with HEVC encoding.
 The client requires hardware HEVC 4:4:4 support for this policy to take effect.
 This setting is activated by default.|